-Effectively integrate elements of plot structure (exposition, rising action, climax, falling action, resolution) in narrative writing Vary sentence structure by using a variety of sentence openings and combining subordinating ideas Maintain a clearly focused narrative order (chronological, frame story, in medias res, flashback, etc.) Understand and effectively employ appropriate structure and punctuation for dialogue Understand and effectively employ the elements of characterization, developing both static and dynamic/flat and round characters Understand nuanced elements of character such as tragic flaw or archetypal significance Be able to artfully use figurative language, imagery, sensory detail, and other literary devices to make stories realistic and engaging Be able to identify and employ traditional as well as avant garde organizational structures to ensure cohesion in narratives Use diction and syntax of appropriate sophistication for grade level, audience, and purpose Strategies for Teachers:
+- Effectively integrate elements of plot structure (exposition, rising action, climax, falling action, resolution) in narrative writing - Understand and effectively employ appropriate structure and punctuation for dialogue - Understand and effectively employ the elements of characterization, developing both static and dynamic/flat and round characters - Understand nuanced elements of character such as tragic flaw or archetypal significance - Be able to artfully use figurative language, imagery, sensory detail, and other literary devices to make stories realistic and engaging - Be able to identify and employ traditional as well as avant garde organizational structures to ensure cohesion in narratives - Use diction and syntax of appropriate sophistication for grade level, audience, and purpose

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for W3 (see above) Always tie narrative writing opportunities to a text under consideration Purposefully choose texts to provide examples of strong characterization, nontraditional structures, and other literary elements students can experiment with in their writing; ensure that they experiment with specific techniques such as dialogue and flashback Because formal analysis and research papers will not require narrative writing, supplement narrative writing opportunities with daily routine writing Allow students to explore narrative styles by emulating the styles of favored authors for specific assignments Remember to require the same rigor and sophistication in narrative writing that is required in other grade-level appropriate texts Sample Task for Integration:
+- Always tie narrative writing opportunities to a text under consideration - Purposefully choose texts to provide examples of strong characterization, nontraditional structures, and other literary elements with which students can experiment in their writing; ensure that they experiment with specific techniques, such as dialogue and flashback - Because formal analysis and research papers will not require narrative writing, supplement narrative writing opportunities with daily routine writing - Allow students to explore narrative styles by emulating the styles of favored authors for specific assignments - Remember to require the same rigor and sophistication in narrative writing that is required in other grade-level appropriate texts

 One of the reasons we read great literature is to gain insight into the human condition and, as C.S.
 Lewis put it, "To know that we are not alone."
 One way to tie narrative writing to a text under consideration by the class is to have students write a considered text-based response explaining how that text has impacted their lives, resonated with a personal experience, or taught a lesson.
 Students should be encouraged to bring a mature perspective to this writing, considering thematic and abstract issues, making connections and generalizing concepts.
-Recommended Vocabulary for Teaching and Learning:

-Rising Action Resolution Exposition Climax Falling Action Denouement Flashback Foreshadowing In medias res Plot Character(ization) Chapter Epilogue Conflict Prologue Pacing Parallel plot Imagery Figurative language Sensory detail Voice/Narrative Voice Concrete Style Point of View Symbolism
+Exposition Rising Action Climax Falling Action Resolution Denouement Flashback Foreshadowing In Media Res Plot Character(ization) Chapter Epilogue Prologue Conflict Pacing Parallel plot Imagery Figurative language Sensory detail Voice/Narrative Voice Style Point of View Symbolism •

-Writing (W)

 ELAGSE11-12W4: Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (Grade-specific expectations for writing types are defined in standards 1-3 above.)

-Skills/Concepts for Students:

-Write clearly and coherently, employing the elements of style in all genres of writing, including diction, syntax, tone, pacing, bringing attention to audience and purpose Understand and effectively use transitional words and phrases Use structure and organization maintaining a focus and point of view relevant to purpose and genre, achieving maximum clarity and effectiveness across all genres Understand and effectively employ correct grammar and conventions for the English language, varying diction style as appropriate for audience and purpose Support statements and claims with anecdotes, descriptions, fats and statistics, and specific examples Strategies for Teachers:
+- Write clearly and coherently, employing the elements of style in all genres of writing, including diction, syntax, tone, pacing, and attention to audience and purpose - Understand and effectively use transitional words and phrases - Use structure and organization, maintaining a focus and point of view relevant to purpose and genre, achieving maximum clarity and effectiveness across all genres - Understand and effectively employ correct grammar and conventions of the English language, varying diction style as appropriate for audience and purpose - Support statements and claims with anecdotes, descriptions, facts and statistics, and specific examples

-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for W4 (see above) Purposefully incorporate opportunities to write in all genres Provide frequent writing opportunities, both formal and routine, brief and extended Provide extensive and specific feedback on as much student writing as possible; avoid providing a grade without specific feedback via rubric, commentary, or both Require students to maintain a record of their writing throughout the year in the form of a portfolio or compendium Create opportunities throughout the year for retrospective review of writing to facilitate a recognition of progress and habits Sample Task for Integration:
+- Purposefully incorporate opportunities to write in all genres - Provide frequent writing opportunities, both formal and routine, brief and extended - Provide extensive and specific feedback on as much student writing as possible; avoid providing a grade without specific feedback via rubric, commentary, or both - Require students to maintain a record of their writing throughout the year in the form of a portfolio or compendium - Create opportunities throughout the year for retrospective review of writing to facilitate a recognition of progress and habits